Zaid-Ajaj/Fable.Remoting/documentation/src/giraffe.md

     (* Your implementation here *)
 }

-// create the web part using the remoting CE let fableWebApp = remoting musicStore {()}
+// create the HttpHandler using the remoting CE let fableWebApp = remoting musicStore {()}

 let configureApp (app : IApplicationBuilder) =